tomhendra/courses/10-learning-to-learn/README.md

 - Facts are cheap, anyone can learn them.
 - Successful people have concepts to connect the chunks of knowledge to form a novel solution.
 - Foundations and principles are important (trunk based knowledge) to form connections of chunks.
-- Always ask why to connect the dots.
+- Always ask "why?" to connect the dots.
 - Feynman technique is important to explain concepts, and leads to true understanding of a topic.

 ### 6.18.
 Test Yourself